-The court determined that plaintiffs had failed to present credible and substantial evidence that the proposed university was an illusory element of the project.
-The EIR was not required to address the speculative possibility that a university would never be built.
-The court similarly rejected plaintiffs claim that the EIR misrepresented the significance of the project’s environmental impacts to air quality, climate change, and traffic based on the erroneous assumption that the university would be built.
+The court determined that plaintiffs had failed to identify credible and substantial evidence in the record that the proposed university was an illusory element of the project.
+As a result, the EIR was not required to address the speculative possibility that a university would not be built.
+For the same reason the court also rejected plaintiffs claim that the EIR misrepresented the significance of the project’s environmental impacts to air quality, climate change, and traffic based on the assumption that the university would be built.

 Failure to Adopt Feasible Mitigation Measures

-Plaintiffs also asserted that the County was required to consider, as a feasible mitigation measure, tying the phasing of project construction to development of the university in order to reduce environmental impacts.
+The plaintiffs also asserted that the County was required to consider, as a feasible mitigation measure, tying the phasing of project construction to development of the university in order to reduce environmental impacts.
 The Board, in its findings and statement of overriding considerations, had determined that these and other suggested mitigation measures were infeasible, in part because such measures would inhibit attainment of economic, social, and other project benefits.
-The court concluded that plaintiffs had failed to provide any evidence in the record to demonstrate that such tied phasing was feasible, noting that it was “not the court’s duty to independently review the administrative record to find relevant facts to support [plaintiffs’] claim of feasibility.”
+The court concluded that plaintiffs had failed to provide any evidence in the record to demonstrate that such tied phasing was feasible, noting that it was not the court’s duty to independently review the administrative record to find facts that might support the plaintiffs’ claim.